highfidelity/hifi-docs-grav-content/03.learn-with-us/03.all-about-entity-scripts/docs.md

 	name: "Cube Spawner"});
 ```

 In the same way that we use `Entities.addEntity `in our cube spawning object to make new cubes, we also use the Entity Functions API to add our spawner when we launch the _createCubeSpawner_ script.
-We added one additional entity property, ‘dimensions’, which will make our spawner a little bit longer than the other cubes.
+We added one additional entity property, “dimensions”, which will make our spawner a little bit longer than the other cubes.
 We also gave it a name to make it easier to find in our entity list.

 ### Cleaning up our Cubes